The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 And now that the payments are less because people are smoking less, California faces another fiscal problem.

-Now, once again, ladies and gentlemen, I must say you in this audience were told to expect this, not just in California, but everywhere.
+Now, once again, ladies and gentlemen, I must say, you in this audience were told to expect this, not just in California, but everywhere.

-We need to make them citizens with great honor, because they are the ones paying for children health care programs.
+We need to make them citizens with great honor because they are the ones paying for children health care programs.

-The taxes, the vast majority of taxes, the sale of tobacco products goes to fund children health care programs.
+The taxes, vast majority of taxes, the sale of tobacco products goes to fund children health care programs.

 All of this was done by the Democrat Party while demanding that fewer and fewer people smoke, making it harder and harder for people to smoke.